-The cabinet of Cotswold District Council is very clear: it wishes to lead on economic development, partnering our successful local businesses, and has a vision of a dynamic, vibrant and balanced economy in the Cotswolds, growing high value, highly-skilled, low environmental impact commerce in our District.
+The Cabinet of Cotswold District Council is very clear: it wishes to lead on economic development, partnering our successful local businesses, and has a vision of a dynamic, vibrant and balanced economy in the Cotswolds, growing high value, highly-skilled, low environmental impact commerce in our District.

 The Cotswolds, a wider area than just the Cotswold District, is well-known as a popular visitor destination and the visitor economy accounts for a significant proportion of the local economy - 7000 jobs or 18% of the total.
-However, the Cotswold District economy is about so much more than that.
 We have many companies at the cutting edge of innovation and the opportunity to grow key sectors like agritech, cyber and digital, medical equipment and environmental technologies to name a few.